djhedges/exit_speed/README.md

 ## Hardware

+### Pi Hardware

+Initially developed using a Raspberry Pi 4 and later a Banana Pi M5.
+Initial Pi 4 died on me possibly due to moisture from racing in the rain or the electrical environment in the car.
+Due to logistical shortages I was unable to find a Pi 4 replacement and opted for the Banana Pi M5.

 ### Adafruit DotStar LEDs

 The Adafruit DotStar LEDs can be trimmed to a desired length and provide ample